Zero-pointed manifolds: Reduced factorization (co)homology

 and refer to the first as the \emph{factorization homology of $M_\ast$ (with coefficients in $A$)}, and the second as the \emph{factorization cohomology of $M_\ast$ (with coefficients in $C$)}.

 \end{definition}

 We point out that the above notion of factorization homology agrees with that considered in previous work~\cite{fact}. \begin{lemma} Let $M$ be an $n$-manifold and let $A$ be an augmented $n$-disk algebra.
-Consider symmetric monoidal functor $A_+\colon \Disk_{n,+}\to \cV$ determined by $A$ through Lemma~\ref{+augmented}.
+Consider the symmetric monoidal functor $A\colon \Disk_{n,+}\to \cV$ associated to $A$ via Proposition~\ref{M.+.correct}.
 There is a canonical equivalence

 \end{lemma}